 Understand, justification doesn't mean God ignores our breakdowns - or treats them as if they don't matter.
 He fixes us, but keeps no record of our malfunctions.
 He considers our sin as having never happened.

-God services us - tunes us up - fixes our flats - and repairs the damage caused by our sin - then never charges us a dime.
+God services us, and tunes us up, and fixes our flats, and repairs the damage caused by our sin - then never charges us a dime.
 Now that's a good warranty!

 Justification includes forgiveness, but it's more than forgiveness!
 Forgiveness is me paying off your credit card debt... but you can run it up again.
 Justification goes further.
-It's me paying off your debt; then supplying you a line of credit so you'll always have a positive balance.
-Jesus guarantees His followers we'll never be caught with insufficient funds!
+It's paying off your debt; then supplying you a line of credit so that you'll always have a positive balance.
+Jesus guarantees that His followers we'll never, ever be caught again with insufficient funds!